As a Parent You Have a Right to See Your Child

 Understanding Visitation Rights in New York

 Whenever children are involved in a divorce, emotions can run high.
-In most court decisions, one parent is granted custody of children and one parent receives a set schedule of visitation times.
+In most court decisions, one parent is granted custody of the children, and one parent receives a set schedule of visitation times.
 The non-custodial parent can sometimes feel cheated or frustrated that they are being denied the right to have continual access to their children.

-Call today at (718) 268-8111 or contact us online to schedule your no-obligation consultation and get expert advice from a Queens visitation rights lawyer.
+Call today at (718) 268-8111 or contact us online to schedule your no-obligation consultation and get advice from a Queens visitation rights lawyer.

 What Are Visitation Rights?